 At this point we were crushed.
 We'd have to begin the fight again when the ticket desks reopened at 6 AM.
 Neither airline would put us up in a hotel because the delay was weather-related, but they gave us coupons worth an unspecified discount at an unspecified assortment of hotels.
 I booked a room for a reasonable price at the Candlewood Suites (which we had fond memories of from when our basement was flooded with sewage, no seriously, fond memories), and we headed to the baggage claim to see where our bags had wound up.

 Now, this is where the bureaucracy finally started working in our favor.
 The first guy we talked to could have just said forget it, you're not getting your bags back tonight, but instead he said it wasn't his job and sent us to the baggage service desk.
 There a woman named Patti glanced at our claim checks and said, "The bags are being held in International departures -- they'll be sent on to Rome on your new itinerary."
 "We don't have a new itinerary yet," I pointed out.
 She tapped a few keys and handed us a sheet of paper.
 "There's your new itinerary," she said.
 We were incredulous -- the flights were on United, getting us into Rome on the morning of our Vatican reservation, more than eight hours before Lufthansa's best offer.
 "But they said we couldn't do that because we bought our tickets from Lufthansa," I protested before I could think better of it.
 "Oh, shoot, you didn't tell me that," said Patti.
 "Well, let's see if I can check you in."
 Tappity tappity: boarding passes.
 And Jessie and I even had adjoining seats!
+And they were business class -- we were flying business class to Europe!
 "The worst that can happen now is that I get yelled at tomorrow," said Patti.

 We were overflowing with gratitude.
 Jessie said, "If we were planning to have children, we'd give you our firstborn!" ("I've got some of my own," said Patti.)
 I said, "If you're ever near Emporia, Kansas, give us a call!" and gave her my card.
 What else could we do?
 Put in a word with her supervisor and risk exposing some wrongdoing that would cost us our tickets?
 Better to wait until after the trip for that...